jjackson19862017/wbscms/readme.md

 I have just setup remote access to MYSQL Server via MYSQL Workbench.

-Hopefully this demostrates, different ways of solving problems.
+Hopefully this demonstrates, different ways of solving problems.
 Knowledge of Github and linux terminal commands as well as setting up a Laravel server, and then updating it to the lasest version.
 Also MYSQL creating users, granting permissions.

+### Security

+I have secured it using certbot.

 ## Technologies Used